 Woodgate is one of many beautiful coastal areas in Queensland, Australia.
 It is a community known for its beach that provides its residents and visitors with ample access to fishing, swimming (at lower tide), and various other beach activities.
 While the area is known for its stretch of gorgeous beach, Woodgate is more than just sand and sun.

 Woodgate’s origins date back to the early settlements of Aboriginal people, much like other parts of the country.
-The Kabi Kabi peopleOpens in a new tab. were the first ones to reside in the area.
+The Kabi Kabi people were the first ones to reside in the area.
 This was the initial residency of the land and at that point, the area wasn’t known as “Woodgate”.
 In fact, the first recorded name of the area was “Ascot” which was given by Charles West.

 Charles West was a known operator of a coach service that serviced Bundaberg to Maryborough.
 He frequented the area he dubbed as “Ascot” because it was within the Bundaberg region where his coach service operated.